 New Care standards applied from mid-2019 and we aim to apply more resources into the shared care and full care permanency service and work with Oranga Tamariki across their regions so that we can look after our own tamariki and rangatahi.
 As in the past we want to work towards successfully moving them into permanent long-term care with their whānau, hapu, Iwi and out of state care, enhancing their health and well-being.

-In 2020 we will be providing a new youth transition service which will support rangatahi to remain or become independent of Oranga Tamariki based care.
+In 2020 we provided a new youth transition service which supports rangatahi to remain or become independent of Oranga Tamariki based care.
 We provide independent support to rangatahi to help them access the advice and assistance they need on their path to adulthood and long term well-being.
 This can include preparation for their transition from care or youth justice, proactive contact and support as they establish themselves and assistance to further develop their skills and achieve independence.
 Typically, this service will support rangatahi aged between 15-20 years.